 The Academy's budgets are prepared according to Michigan law.
-The only governmental fund for the Academy is the General Fund.
+The budgeted funds for the Academy are the General Fund and the Food Service Fund.

-During the fiscal year ended June 30, 2021, the Academy amended the budgets of this major governmental fund two times.
+During the fiscal year ended June 30, 2022, the Academy amended the budgets of this major governmental fund two times.